Adron/adron.github.io/_working/contents/articles/algorithms-101-roads-and-town-center/index.md

 For the island with two cities will need at least one town center.
 But with the prices increased let's take a look to be sure.
 If I replace one town center, we'll say in Tupelo, and rebuild the road that would be c<sub>town center</sub> of 3 and road cost of 4 giving a total cost of 7.
 But if I rebuild a town center in San Francisco and Tupelo, that would only be 6.
 The previous plus this solution gives me three town centers at a cost of 5.

+Now considering the last island segment I have 6 cities, and a number of roads that in some cases connect just one city.
+For the stretch that connects Legoland and York I could rebuild a town center in York, then the road [1,5] and [1,2] which would give Lenia, Legoland, and York direct access to a town center.
+The total would be 3 + 4 + 4 = 11 for a single town center and two roads.
+Then looking at things, the cheap scenario would be to rebuild a town center in Odessa and road [3,4] and [3,9] for another 11 total.
+Overall for this island of cities within the nation I'll have 4 roads rebuilt with 2 town centers, for a total of 22 cost.

+Adding that together for the entire nation of Dataset 3, that's 22 + 5 + 3, giving a total cost for direct access to town centers of 30 cost.

+The question now is, what's the best algorithm to solve all of this.
+I'm going to make this algorithm a two parter, because this is such a whopper of a problem to lay out that I'll give readers a chance

 **Sample Output**

 With each of these resolved, the output of the algorithm should print to stdout with the following results.